Zhang Hongnan: Club career

 Zhang Hongnan was promoted to Guangzhou Pharmaceutical's first team squad in 2009, but didn't have a chance to appear in the league game until 2012.
 On 11 May 2012, he made his debut for Guangzhou Evergrande in a 3-1 loss against Dalian Shide.
 Zhang played at left back in the match; however, he was responsible for all three goals which Guangzhou conceded and was subsequently substituted by Tang Dechao in the 70th minute.
-In February 2014, Zhang moved to China League One side Qingdao Hainiu on a one-year loan deal.
+In February 2014, Zhang moved to China League One side Qingdao Jonoon on a one-year loan deal.

 Zhang was loaned to League One side Shenzhen FC in February 2015.
 He transferred to Shenzhen FC in January 2016.

 On 4 March 2018, Zhang transferred to China League Two side Hainan Boying.

 International career

 Zhang received his first call-up to the Chinese under-20 national team in June 2009 and played in the 2010 AFC U-19 Championship qualification.
 He received the call-up once for the Chinese under-22 national team in April 2012 for an international friendly against Malawi, but he did not appear in the match.